mesumbinshaukat/Local-LLM/README.md

-# Local LLM Assistant (MeAI)
+# MeAI: Local AGI Assistant

-A fully local, limitless LLM assistant for research, web search, task execution, code, and training on your own data.
-No cloud dependencies, no API keys, no telemetry.
-Portable, robust, and beautiful.
+A fully local, advanced, and unrestricted LLM assistant for research, automation, code execution, and self-improvement.
+No cloud, no API keys, no censorship.
+Powered by llama-cpp-python (GGUF models), ChromaDB (RAG), FastAPI backend, and a modern PyQt6 desktop app.

 ---

-## Features
+## Key Features

-- **Fully Local LLM**: Runs Mistral-7B, TinyLlama, or any GGUF model via llama-cpp-python.
+- **Fully Local LLM**: Run Mistral-7B, TinyLlama, or any GGUF model with llama-cpp-python.
 No internet or API keys required.
-- **FastAPI Server**: Loads the LLM once and serves all requests (chat, RAG, code, automation, memory) for instant responses.
-- **Modern Desktop App (MeAI)**: PyQt6, dark mode, tabs for Chat, Knowledge Base, Web Search, Code Execution, and Task Automation.
-Inspired by Peices.ai.
-- **Streaming Chat**: Real-time "thinking" preview as the LLM generates output.
-No more timeouts or waiting in the dark.
+- **Streaming Chat**: Real-time, live "thinking" previews as the LLM generates output.
+No more waiting in the dark.
-- **Robust Error Handling**: Error dialogs, logs, and status polling for a flawless user experience.
+- **Robust FastAPI Backend**: Persistent server with endpoints for chat, RAG, web search, code execution, plugins, automation, memory, feedback, logs, and more.
+- **Modern Desktop App (MeAI)**: PyQt6, dark mode, professional UI with tabs for Chat, Knowledge, Web, Code, Automation, Plugins, Admin, and Preferences.
-- **Knowledge Base (RAG)**: Ingest and search your own PDFs, text, markdown, and code using ChromaDB.
-Recursive, deduplicated, and robust.
+- **Knowledge Ingestion & RAG**: Recursively ingest PDFs, text, and code into ChromaDB.
+RAG with source metadata and interactive UI.
-- **Web Search**: DuckDuckGo search (no API key needed) from both CLI and desktop app.
+- **Web Search Fallback**: If the LLM is unsure, it auto-searches DuckDuckGo and RAG, showing results in the UI.
-- **Code Execution & Automation**: Run Python code or shell commands safely from the app.
+- **Code Execution & Automation**: Run Python code, shell commands, or chained tasks.
+Clone repos, install requirements, and preview/confirm dangerous actions.
+- **Plugin System**: Add, run, and manage custom Python plugins from the UI.
-- **Persistent Memory**: Store and retrieve key-value data using MongoDB.
+- **Persistent Memory**: MongoDB for contextual memory, preferences, feedback, and all logs.
-- **Build System**: One-click build for a portable Windows .exe (PyInstaller).
-- **Cybersecurity Mode**: Toggle in the app for expert, technical answers (hacking, networking, scripting, etc.).
-- **CLI & GUI**: Use from the command line or the beautiful desktop app.
-- **Portable & Private**: Everything runs in a virtual environment.
-No cloud, no telemetry, no vendor lock-in.
+- **Feedback Loop & Self-Training**: Thumbs up/down, comments, and corrections are logged for future fine-tuning.
+All actions and queries are logged for AGI-like self-improvement.
+- **Active Suggestions**: LLM suggests clarifying questions or related topics as clickable buttons.
+- **Contextual Memory Sidebar**: Recent topics/questions for easy follow-up.
+- **User Personalization**: Preferences for answer style, technical depth, and language (English, Urdu, Transliteration) affect LLM output and voice.
+- **Voice Input/Output**: Speech-to-text (Vosk) and text-to-speech (pyttsx3) for English and Urdu.
+- **Admin & Logs**: View/export logs, feedback, and knowledge.
+Restart server and monitor health from the UI.
+- **Performance & Scalability**: Async/threaded, batching, and efficient memory management for large datasets and low-end hardware.
+- **Unrestricted Automation**: The assistant can run any command, script, or code, including sensitive or dangerous tasks, with user confirmation and preview.
+- **No Censorship**: The system never refuses or censors information.
+Everything is logged for future training.

 ---